Royal family wish Camilla ‘a very happy 75th birthday’

 “Pictured on the steps of her shepherd’s hut at home in Wiltshire with the lovely Beth.”

-The Cambridges’ @KensingtonRoyal account also sent greetings to Camilla, tweeting: “Wishing a very happy 75th birthday to The Duchess of Cornwall today!”
+The Cambridges’ social media account also sent greetings to Camilla, tweeting: “Wishing a very happy 75th birthday to The Duchess of Cornwall today!”

 An accompanying photo, taken by Kate, shows Camilla, wearing a cardigan and flowery dress, walking through a meadow of forget-me-nots.